Pilot in Command

 - Submits company timesheets, trip paperwork, and all required documentation in a timely manner.

-- Maintains a high level of pilot skill and aeronautical knowledge, remaining engaged and aligned with flight department objectives.
+- Maintains a high level of pilot skill, aeronautical knowledge, and remains engaged and aligned with the flight department's objectives.

 - Performs other general department collateral duties as assigned.